 Driving Under the Influence statutes are in 47 Okla.
 Stat. § 11-902 (A) and state in part

-In Oklahoma law a DUI is found in the Statutes under Title 47sec11-902.
-It states that it’s unlawful for one to “drive, operate, or to be in actual physical control of a motor vehicle within Oklahoma upon public roads, highways, streets, turnpikes, other public places or upon any private road, street, alley, or a lane which provides access to one or more single or multi-family dwelling who:
+It is unlawful and punishable as provided in this section for any person to drive, operate, or to be in actual physical control of a motor vehicle within this state, whether upon public roads, highways, streets, turnpikes, other public places or upon any private road, street, alley or lane which provides access to one or more single or multi-family dwelling who:

 What Are The Penalties For A DUI Conviction In Oklahoma?